magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-33700-->

 *  You can now create an email template that sends email with  `Content-Type: "text/plain”`.
-Previously,  Magento ignored the content type specified in the template.
+Previously, Magento ignored the content type specified in the template. _Fix submitted by twoonesixdigital in pull request [26474](https://github.com/magento/magento2/pull/26474)_.
+[GitHub-26471](https://github.com/magento/magento2/issues/26471)

 <!--- ENGCOM-7576-->